xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

 2. Build project dependencies.

-   2.1 Open the .gradle file and add Java dependencies of your Selenium/TestNG/JUnit project.
+   2.1 Open the .gradle file and add the Java dependencies of your Selenium/TestNG/JUnit project.

       > Notes:
       >